dragonscale-ai/book-mas/docs/ch_6/sec_6-3.md

 The consequences of untrustworthy behavior are already evident.
 A customer support agent misclassifying a ticket may delay urgent service recovery.
 An HR agent misprocessing a bereavement request might lead to reputational harm and employee dissatisfaction.
 In finance, incorrect handling of compliance data can lead to regulatory penalties.
 These are well-documented failure modes that become more pronounced as AI agents are granted greater autonomy in enterprise environments.

 Enterprise governance structures are evolving in response.
 Regulatory frameworks increasingly emphasize explainability, auditable behavior, and the need for human override capabilities.
 Standards such as [ISO/IEC 23894](https://stendard.com/en-sg/blog/iso-23894/) and sector-specific AI compliance guidelines are becoming expectations.
-Organizations deploying agentic AI are expected to demonstrate control over these systems, not just at the point of deployment but throughout their lifecycle.
+Organizations deploying agentic AI are expected to demonstrate control over these systems throughout their lifecycle.

 Trust requires clear processes, accountability, and human oversight.
 Without them, organizations face increased risk, reduced user confidence, and potential compliance issues.